California / County

 DMV Information

-Residents handle vehicle registration and licensing through the California Department of Motor Vehicles, with the nearest office located in Los Angeles.
-The DMV provides standard services including licensing, titling, and renewals.
-Appointments and information are available online for convenience.
+Residents of Palos Verdes Peninsula handle vehicle services through the California Department of Motor Vehicles, conveniently located in Los Angeles.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 California